Description of Water and Environment

 This all-encompassing view is a great advantage at the job market, where there’s a great need for environmental experts who can make the connection between science and society.
 Think of researchers, policy-makers, risk analysers or project managers.
 Because we focus on aquatic ecosystems and wetlands, our graduates have a head-start when it comes to pertaining positions at water boards or within water-related projects.

-Specialisation coordinator: Jan Hendriks
+Specialisation coordinator: Aafke Schipper

 Interested in obtaining a double Dutch-German degree in this field of science?
 Please have a look at our double degree Master’s in Specialisation: Transnational eco-system based Water Management.